Vietnam.vn - Nền tảng quảng bá Việt Nam

 The severe weather also brought chaos to the nearby city of Shenzhen, a tech hub of more than 17.7 million people, with key transport routes and trade and manufacturing systems severely affected.

-The Hong Kong Meteorological Department issued its highest “black” rainstorm warning early on Friday morning.
+The Hong Kong Meteorological Department issued its highest “black” rainstorm warning early Friday morning.
 It said more than 200mm of rain had been recorded on Hong Kong’s main island since late Thursday.
 The warning was downgraded at 6pm but authorities warned of ongoing flooding risks.

 Meanwhile, the China Meteorological Administration said heavy rain would fall until early Saturday in central and southwestern Guangdong province.
 All schools, some subway stations and offices in Shenzhen, Guangdong were closed on Friday.

 Video from state media showed people clinging to safety belts as they waded through waist-deep water in Shenzhen.
-Rainfall logs showed 465.5mm of rain fell in Shenzhen in just 12 hours, the most since records began in 1952.
+Rainfall logs showed 465.5 mm of rain fell in Shenzhen in just 12 hours, the most since records began in 1952.

 Videos showed both the entrance and exit areas of Shenzhen Railway Station flooded, with trains connecting the city and the provincial capital Guangzhou suspended.
 About 100 people were trapped at the station.